KadeMorton/KadeMorton/README.md

 🌐 **Arachne Digital** is a cybersecurity platform aimed at enhancing digital security through practical applications of CTI.
 We welcome developers, cybersecurity enthusiasts, and anyone interested in cybersecurity to collaborate with us.

-### Get Started
+### ➡️ Get Started

 Ready to join us in our mission to create a safer digital world?

 - 🌐 Explore Arachne Digital's first open source project, Thread: [Website](https://arachne.digital/thread).
-- 🧑‍💻 Dive into Thread on [GitHub](https://github.com/arachne-threat-intel/thread).
+- 🐬 Dive into Thread on [GitHub](https://github.com/arachne-threat-intel/thread).
 - 💬 Email Arachne Digital on contact[at]arachne[dot]digital to get an invite to our community on Slack and join the conversation.

 Together, we can build a more secure digital future.
 Join the Arachne Digital community today!

+## ✒️ Hobbies & Projects

+In my spare time, I'm a passionate writer of fantasy and science fiction.
+Here are some of the writing projects I've had the privilege to work on:

+- 👾 **Havens Nebula:** An open-world creation for MozFest 2019 Decentralisation Zone, a collaborative effort to explore new dimensions of open and inclusive spaces.
+- 🌷 **Ereshtar:** An open-world creation for MozFest 2019 Decentralisation Zone, pushing the boundaries of what's possible.
+- ⭕ **Xenshana:** An open-world creation for MozFest 2018 Decentralisation Zone, exploring decentralization's potential.
+- 📜 Currently, I'm actively seeking literary representation for my fantasy manuscript, which is part one of an epic trilogy titled '**The Syndicates of Treylo**.'
+It's a thrilling adventure that I can't wait to share with the world.

+Feel free to connect with me if you share a passion for writing, world-building, or anything related to speculative fiction!

-## Get in Touch
+## 📫 Get in Touch

-📫 If you would like to collaborate, discuss cybersecurity, or have any questions about my projects, feel free to reach out:
+If you would like to collaborate, discuss cybersecurity, or have any questions about my projects, feel free to reach out:

 - 📧 Email: [personal](mailto:kademorton@protonmail.com)
 - 💬 LinkedIn: [professional connections](https://www.linkedin.com/in/kade-morton-34179283/)

-## Let Us Build a Secure Digital World Together
+## 🌈 Let Us Build a Secure Digital World Together

 Join me and the Arachne Digital community in our mission to strengthen cybersecurity.
 Together, we can make the digital realm a safer place for everyone.